sharing in governance of extractive industries

 An international team of researchers says global resource governance and sharing of geoscience data is needed to address challenges facing future mineral supply.

-Specifically of concern are a range of technology minerals, which are an essential ingredient in everything from laptops and…Continue
+Specifically of concern are a range of technology minerals, which are an essential ingredient in everything from laptops and cell phones to hybrid or electric cars to solar panels and…Continue

 Added by Saleem H. Ali on April 17, 2017 at 21:39 — No Comments